-- methods.
+- 27. Originally, the concept of salary and wages would have been limited to payments in physical notes and coins.
+Later, payment may have been made by cheque.
+Now payment is likely to be made by direct credit to an employee's bank account.
+As such, the concept of salary and wages has shifted over time with different payment methods.
 Crypto-assets and the blockchain on which they are based have been around since 2009.
 Crypto-assets have become more widely used in recent times. - 28.
-The question is whether the ordinary meanings of "salary" and "wages" are now wide enough to encompass payments in crypto-assets.
+The question is whether the ordinary meanings of "salary" and "wages" for tax purposes are now wide enough to encompass payments in crypto-assets.
 Unlike the moves from physical notes and coins to cheques to direct credit (which are all payments of money), the shift to paying in crypto-assets is a more significant one.
 However, this does not prevent s 6 of the Interpretation Act applying.
 There is nothing in the Income Tax Act that limits the interpretation of salary and wages to monetary payments.
 Rather the ordinary meanings apply, and these can change over time.
-The Commissioner's view is that the meanings of "salary" and "wages" are capable of including payments in crypto-assets.
+The Commissioner's view is that the meanings of "salary" and "wages" for tax purposes are capable of including payments in crypto-assets.
+However, employers should be aware of employment legislation, and in particular the Minimum Wage Act 1983 and the Wages Protection Act 1983.